 The best paint for skirting boards doesn’t need to cost the earth.
 This Ronseal pure brilliant white gloss paint for wood is one of the most affordable and enjoyable paints to use on this list.
 It is a water-based gloss with impressive coverage.
 It is also quick-drying and has barely any odour.

-This one coat paint is also available in satin and gloss.
+This one coat of paint is also available in satin and gloss.
 Still, we opted for the gloss for this list because of the fantastic coverage.
 The satin option is just as impressive, though.
 In fact, the satin version of this paint has an almost matte finish, but it lacks the price tag of more expensive eggshell paints.

 Ronseal makes extremely good paints that really don’t cost the earth.
-This paint, for example, has a 10-year whiteness guarantee and a 2.5 litre can covers 6m2.
+This paint, for example, has a 10-year whiteness guarantee and a 2.5 litre can cover 6m2.
 Plus, this paint dries in one to two hours, and it has a non-drip formula, perfect for painting skirting over carpets.
 Of course, you can also use this paint to paint all of the woodwork in your home and get fantastic results quickly and easily.

-While this is strictly not paint, we wanted to include an amazing wood stain that is perfect for use on skirting or wooden door sill in period homes.
+While this is strictly not painting, we wanted to include an amazing wood stain that is perfect for use on skirting or wooden door sill in period homes.
 Everbuild makes some incredible satin varnishes that stain the wood and protect it at the same time.
 We have chosen the Antique Pine stain here, but there is a whole host of stains to choose from, including Clear, Dark Oak, Teak, Natural Oak and plenty more.

 If you have a period home, using a wood stain is a really good option and a great way of keeping the traditional style of your home.
 This stain dries in just 30 minutes, and you can apply another coat in four hours.
 It is also crack and peel resistant, so perfect in heavy traffic areas, and it offers up to five years of protection for all the woodwork in your home.